berehovskyi/apex-stream/README.md

 `sum`, `avg` operations on a primitive stream calculate an arithmetic *sum* and *mean*.

-Calculate a sum of elements of stream:
+Calculate the sum of elements of the stream:

 ```apex
 Double sum = Stream.of(doubles).sum();
 ```

-`sum`, `avg` operations on a reference stream calculates an arithmetic sum and mean of elements returned by a mapping function.
+`sum`, `avg` operations on a reference stream calculate an arithmetic sum and mean of elements returned by a mapping function.

-Find an optional account with max `AnnualRevenue`:
+Find an optional account with a max `AnnualRevenue`:

 ```apex
 Double sumOfAnnualRevenue = Stream.of(accounts).sum(Account.AnnualRevenue);